raspberrypilearning/guides/astro-pi/program.md

 # Astro Pi: first program

-1. Connect the Raspberry Pi peripherals (keyboard, mouse, monitor, and power).
-1. Log in using the following login information:
+Connect the Raspberry Pi peripherals (keyboard, mouse, monitor, and power), and log in using the following login information:

   ```bash
   login: pi